PRO-2684/The-Entity-Bound-License/README.md

 *A: Almost certainly not.
 But neither is [Company X]'s dignity.*

 **Q: Can I ban multiple entities?**
-*A: Fork the repo and add more salt.*
+*A: Add more salt in your generated repo.*

 **Q: What if [Company X] tries to contribute a PR?**
 *A: Close it with "Resolved: lol no".*